jrhuerta/eaf/README.md

-# MyFocuserPro2 EAF - ZWO EAF Compatible Telescope Focuser
+# MyFocuserPro2 EAF - EAF Bracket Compatible Telescope Focuser

-A DIY electronic telescope focuser engineered for **heavy imaging trains** and designed to be physically compatible with ZWO EAF (Electronic Automatic Focuser) mounting brackets.
+A DIY electronic telescope focuser engineered for **heavy imaging trains** and designed to be physically compatible with standard EAF mounting brackets.
 Simply order the PCB from JLCPCB or PCBWay, solder a few components, 3D print the enclosure, and you'll have a robust focuser capable of handling substantial camera and filter wheel setups at a fraction of commercial prices.

 ![PCB](img/pcb.png)